mikejbanta/RallyAppLegal/Terms_of_Service.md

 ## 18. Dispute Resolution

 ### 18.1 Governing Law
-These Terms are governed by the laws of [Your State/Country], without regard to conflict of law principles.
+These Terms are governed by the laws of Washington, United States, without regard to conflict of law principles.

 ### 18.2 Arbitration Agreement
 Any dispute arising from these Terms or your use of Rally shall be resolved through binding arbitration, except: